serhii-havrylov/serhii-havrylov.github.io/about.md

 <img src="/res/photo.jpeg" class="about-photo"/>

 Hi!
-I am Serhii, PhD candidate at the [ILLC](https://www.illc.uva.nl/), University of Amsterdam.
+I am Serhii, a PhD candidate at the [ILLC](https://www.illc.uva.nl/), University of Amsterdam.

 Prior to joining ILLC, I had been working as a